Professional Practices

 CHECK OUT THE NEW LOOK OF DRI’S PROFESSIONAL PRACTICESAND DOWNLOAD THEM TOO!

-To access the DRI Professional Practices, please login to your profile, scroll down to Resources and click on the file entitled "File Archive."
+To access the DRI Professional Practices, please login to your profile, click on the Resources tab and "Knowledge Garden."

 You can download the all 10 professional practices in one PDF that make them easier to read and use as a reference.